-- 1. Communication and interaction needs; this includes children who have speech language and communication difficulties including autistic spectrum conditions. - 2.
-Cognition and Learning Needs; this includes children who have learning difficulties and specific learning difficulties like dyslexia, dyspraxia and dyscalculia. - 3.
-Social, Emotional and Mental Health needs - 4.
-Sensory and /or Physical needs; this includes children who have visual or hearing needs, or a physical disability that affects their learning.
+- 1. Communication and interaction needs: this includes children who have speech, language and communication difficulties including autistic spectrum conditions. - 2.
+Cognition and Learning needs: this includes children who have learning difficulties and specific learning difficulties like dyslexia, dyspraxia and dyscalculia. - 3.
+Social, Emotional and Mental Health needs: this includes children who have anxiety disorder, adjustment disorder and obsessive-compulsive disorder. - 4.
+Sensory and /or Physical needs: this includes children who have visual or hearing needs, or a physical disability that affects their learning.

-The school work closely with a range of professionals to ensure that our children have the best provision possible to meet their needs in all four areas.
-Our special educational needs and/or disabilities co-ordinator (SENDCo) is: Katie Roberts.
-She can be contacted at krob3422@stockham.oxon.sch.uk, supported by Ruth Burbank (Head teacher) who can be contacted at head.2583@stockham.oxon.sch.uk
+The school works closely with a range of professionals to ensure that our children have the best provision possible to meet their needs in all four areas.
+Our special educational needs and/or disabilities co-ordinator (SENDCo) is Katie Roberts.
+She can be contacted via the school office at office.2583@stockham.oxon.sch.uk supported by Ruth Burbank (Head teacher) who can be contacted at head.2583@stockham.oxon.sch.uk